A class of warped filter bank frames tailored to non-linear frequency scales: Conclusion and Outlook

 \section{Conclusion and Outlook}

-In this contribution, we have introduced a novel, flexible family of structured time-frequency representations.
-We have shown that these representations are able to recreate or imitate important classical time-frequency representations, while providing additional design freedom.
-The representations proposed herein allow for intuitive handling and the application of important classical results from the theory of structured frames.
-In particular, the construction of tight frames of bandlimited filters reduces to the selection of a compactly supported prototype function whose integer translates satisfy a simple summation condition and sufficiently small downsampling factors.
-Moreover, the warping construction induces a natural choice of downsampling factors that further simplify frame design.
-With several examples, we have illustrated not only the flexibility of our method when selecting a warping function, or equivalently a frequency scale, but also the ease with which tight frames can be constructed.
+In this contribution, we have introduced a novel, flexible family of structured time-frequency filter banks.
+These warped filter banks are able to recreate (or imitate) important classical time-frequency representations, while providing additional design freedom.
+Warped filter banks allow for intuitive handling and the application of important results from the theory of generalized-shift invariant frames.
+In particular, the construction of tight frames of bandlimited filters is easy: It reduces to the selection of a compactly supported prototype function whose integer translates satisfy a simple summation condition and sufficiently small decimation factors $a_m$.
+Moreover, the warping construction induces a natural choice of decimation factors that further simplifies the design of warped filter bank frames.
+With several examples, we have illustrated not only the flexibility of our method when selecting a non-linear frequency scale, but also the ease with which tight or snug frames can be constructed.

-While the second part of this manuscript series~\cite{bahowi14} discusses the integral transform analogue of the proposed construction, the associated (generalized) coorbit spaces and its sampling properties in the context of atomic decompositions and Banach frames~\cite{fegr89,fegr89-1,fora05}, future work will continue to explore practical applications of warped time-frequency representations and their finite dimensional equivalents on $\CC^L$.
-The proper extension of the warping method and the presented results to function spaces in higher dimensions poses another interesting problem.
+The complementary manuscript~\cite{bahowi14} discusses warped time-frequency representations in the context of continuous frames, determines the associated coorbit spaces and the warped time-frequency representations' sampling properties in the context of atomic decompositions and Banach frames~\cite{fegr89,fegr89-1}.
+Future work will continue to explore practical applications of warped time-frequency representations and their discrete equivalents, as well as extending the warping method to multidimensional signals.